Student Loan Forgiveness After Consolidation: What You Need to Know

 Do Private Lenders Offer Any Loan Forgiveness?

-Private lenders do not have official forgiveness programs, but some offer hardship assistance or discharge options in limited circumstances:
+Private lenders do not provide traditional forgiveness, but some offer limited relief options:

 Should You Refinance Your Private Student Loans?